top of page

 Owner & Teacher, RECE

-Katie has over 22 years of music experience and started performing professionally at the age of 12.
-S She is passionate about educating future generations and passing on her love of music to all ages.
-Katie customizes each lesson to the student's goals while simultaneously keeping each lesson fun.
+With over 25 years of music teaching experience, Katie always knew that she was born to play music and share her passion with others.
+Her performing career started professionally at the age of 12 and has now bloomed into touring across Canada and the US with multiple bands and professional artists.
+She is passionate about educating future generations and passing on her love of music to all ages within her student clientele and throughout the studio.
+Katie customizes each lesson and program to the student(s) goals, while simultaneously keeping each lesson fun and engaging.

 Thomas Wade